fmaturel/PlayTraining/play_tp01_tp02/README.md

 You should choose the Java application type that will be studied during the course.
 ```
 C:\play\tps>play new videostore
-...
+…
-The new Application Will Be created in C: \ play \ tps \ videostore
+The new application will be created in C:\play\tps\videostore

-What is the application name ? [ videostore ]
+What is the application name? [videostore]
 >
 Which template do you want to use for this new application?

-  1 - Create a Simple Application Scala
+  1             - Create a simple Scala application
   2             - Create a simple Java application
 > 2
-OK , videostore implementation is created .
+OK, application videostore is created.
 Have fun!
 ```

 Our skeleton Java application is created.
 A "tree" command will show us how this skeleton is built:

+```
 C:\play\tps>tree
-```
 Folder PATH listing for volume xxx
 Volume serial number is xxx
 C: